 At Dunottar, you’ll be studying for the OCR A level in English literature:

 The texts might vary from year to year because we want to keep the teaching as fresh and lively as possible!
 You will have two English teachers, who will share their individual expertise with you.
 So far, the drama and poetry pre-1900 texts have been The Tempest, The Doll’s House and poetry by Christina Rossetti.
-In recent years, the comparative and textual study unit has either focused on American texts (Grapes of Wrath and The Great Gatsby) or Gothic texts (The Bloody Chamber and Other Stories and Dracula) or, starting this year, dystopian literature, beginning with Nineteen Eighty-Four.
+In recent years, the comparative and textual study unit has either focused on American texts (Grapes of Wrath and The Great Gatsby) or Gothic texts (The Bloody Chamber and Other Stories and Dracula) or dystopian literature (The Handmaid’s Tale and Nineteen Eighty-Four.
 At the present time, the coursework texts are A Streetcar Named Desire, Property and Carol Ann Duffy’s The World’s Wife.